-- •changes in health care regulations and practices, including subregulatory guidance, regulations, or statutes that govern individual, small group, or Medicare Advantage plans, or the Health Insurance Marketplaces; •changes in medical utilization rates, including as a result of COVID-19; - •increases in the costs of healthcare facilities and services, medical devices and pharmaceuticals; - •changes in our member mix, the geographic concentration of our members, and the distribution of members among our plans; - ·lack of credible data in new markets or with respect to new plan offerings; - •initiation of new Special Enrollment Periods or other unexpected healthcare market developments; - •the end of the temporary suspension of eligibility recertification for Medicaid recipients in response to the COVID-19 pandemic, which will likely result in an increase in healthcare exchange participation; - •the broader competitive landscape; - •the occurrence of natural disasters, terrorism, major epidemics, pandemics (including related to COVID-19 and its variants), and the potential effects of climate change; - continued inequity and racial discrimination in the U.S. health care system, and the resulting physical and mental health costs in broader society; - •the introduction and adoption of new or costly medical technologies and pharmaceuticals; and provider fraud.
+- changes in health care regulations and practices, including subregulatory guidance, regulations, or statutes that govern individual, small group, or Medicare Advantage plans, or the Health Insurance Marketplaces; - changes in medical utilization rates, including as a result of COVID-19; - increases in the costs of healthcare facilities and services, medical devices and pharmaceuticals, including as a result of macroeconomic inflationary effects; - changes in our member mix, the geographic concentration of our members, and the distribution of members among our plans; - general expansion of the individual health insurance market; - lack of credible data in new markets or with respect to new plan offerings; - initiation of new Special Enrollment Periods or other unexpected healthcare market developments; - the end of the temporary suspension of eligibility recertification for Medicaid recipients in response to the COVID-19 pandemic, which will likely result in an increase in healthcare exchange participation; - the broader competitive landscape, including new membership resulting from other health insurers exiting our markets; - the occurrence of natural disasters, terrorism, major epidemics, pandemics (including related to COVID-19 and its variants), and the potential effects of climate change; - continued inequity and racial discrimination in the U.S. health care system, and the resulting physical and mental health costs in broader society; - the introduction and adoption of new or costly medical technologies and pharmaceuticals; and - provider fraud.